 Combating money laundering

-SEB put large efforts into combating money laundering, and believes that a sound know-your-customer (KYC) process is the best method of preventing that.
-Based on a professional relationship with customers, this is an important tool to achieve an appropriate level of Customer Protection.
+The basis for combating money laundering is a sound know-your-customer (KYC) process.
 We abide by European Union legislation on anti-money laundering (AML) and know-your-customer.
-We apply enhanced due diligence for customers, products and countries, where there is a perceived risk that the Bank is used for money laundering and financing of terrorism.
+In addition, we apply enhanced due diligence for customers, products and countries where there is an increased risk for the bank being exploited for money laundering and financing of terrorism.

 Training of employees